wikimedia/mediawiki-extensions-ContentTranslation/CONTRIBUTING.md

 Git commit messages should follow the conventions described in
 <https://www.mediawiki.org/wiki/Gerrit/Commit_message_guidelines>.

+### Events and hooks

+This project's UI is event driven.
+See https://www.mediawiki.org/wiki/Content_translation/Front_end.
+Whenever possible, use the mw.hook framework for JavaScript events.

+Document each hook that you add in the hooks.md file.

 ### Documentation comments

 * End sentences in a full stop.